-Perhaps you have some video files using .avr as file extension, you can't open them whatsoever as they are quite rare that hardly any popular media player can recognize it.
+Perhaps you have some video files using .avr as file extension and you fail to open them whatsoever as they are so rare that hardly any popular media player can recognize it.
 Some suggestions you might find on the internet is to manually change the file extension, that wouldn't be the best idea since it might result in file corruption.
 And I wouldn't put my faith in some so-called AVR converter either, we'll get to the reason in a bit.
-In the following article, I'll introduce a proper AVR player that runs .avr video files correctly and show you how to convert AVR to AVI, MP4, MOV, MKV and more.
+In the following article, I'll introduce a proper AVR player that runs .avr video files correctly and show you how to convert AVR to AVI, MP4, MOV, MKV and more popular digital video formats.

 Besides, here's a dependable video converter that helps us with more options when converting AVR files: